 - Boil the cauliflower in lightly salted water for five minutes or until just tender.

 - Beat the flour with the eggs and lemon juice until well blended.
-Add the cheese and nutmeg, chilli powder and garlic.
+Add the cheese and nutmeg, chili powder and garlic.
 Leave for 30 minutes.

 - Separate the florets into bite-size pieces and Add them to the batter mixture

 - Heat the oil until hot but not smoking.
 Drop in tablespoons of the mixture and deep fry until browned, turning once.
 Drain on kitchen paper and serve hot.